Darmstadtium: Naming

 Using Mendeleev's nomenclature for unnamed and undiscovered elements, darmstadtium should be known as eka-platinum.
 In 1979, IUPAC published recommendations according to which the element was to be called ununnilium (with the corresponding symbol of Uun), a systematic element name as a placeholder, until the element was discovered (and the discovery then confirmed) and a permanent name was decided on.
 Although widely used in the chemical community on all levels, from chemistry classrooms to advanced textbooks, the recommendations were mostly ignored among scientists in the field, who called it "element 110", with the symbol of E110, (110) or even simply 110.

 In 1996, the Russian team proposed the name becquerelium after Henri Becquerel.
 The American team in 1997 proposed the name hahnium after Otto Hahn (previously this name had been used for element 105).

 The name darmstadtium (Ds) was suggested by the GSI team in honor of the city of Darmstadt, where the element was discovered.
 The GSI team originally also considered naming the element wixhausium, after the suburb of Darmstadt known as Wixhausen where the element was discovered, but eventually decided on darmstadtium.
-Policium had also been proposed as a joke due to the emergency telephone number in Germany being 1-1-0.
+Policium had also been proposed as a joke due to the emergency telephone number in Germany being 1–1–0.
 The new name darmstadtium was officially recommended by IUPAC on August 16, 2003.

 Isotopes

 Darmstadtium has no stable or naturally occurring isotopes.
 Several radioactive isotopes have been synthesized in the laboratory, either by fusing two atoms or by observing the decay of heavier elements.
-Ten different isotopes of darmstadtium have been reported with atomic masses 267, 269–271, 273, 276, 277, and 279–281, although darmstadtium-267 is unconfirmed.
+Eleven different isotopes of darmstadtium have been reported with atomic masses 267, 269–271, 273, 275–277, and 279–281, although darmstadtium-267 is unconfirmed.
 Three darmstadtium isotopes, darmstadtium-270, darmstadtium-271, and darmstadtium-281, have known metastable states, although that of darmstadtium-281 is unconfirmed.
 Most of these decay predominantly through alpha decay, but some undergo spontaneous fission.

 Stability and half-lives

 All darmstadtium isotopes are extremely unstable and radioactive; in general, the heavier isotopes are more stable than the lighter.
-The most stable known darmstadtium isotope, 281Ds, is also the heaviest known darmstadtium isotope; it has a half-life of 12.7 seconds.
+The most stable known darmstadtium isotope, 281Ds, is also the heaviest known darmstadtium isotope; it has a half-life of 14 seconds.
 The isotope 279Ds has a half-life of 0.18 seconds, while the unconfirmed 281mDs has a half-life of 0.9 seconds.
-The remaining seven isotopes and two metastable states have half-lives between 1 microsecond and 70 milliseconds.
+The remaining isotopes and metastable states have half-lives between 1 microsecond and 70 milliseconds.
 Some unknown darmstadtium isotopes may have longer half-lives, however.

 Theoretical calculation in a quantum tunneling model reproduces the experimental alpha decay half-life data for the known darmstadtium isotopes.
 It also predicts that the undiscovered isotope 294Ds, which has a magic number of neutrons (184), would have an alpha decay half-life on the order of 311 years; exactly the same approach predicts a ~350-year alpha half-life for the non-magic 293Ds isotope, however.